-Hillside is taking immediate actions to protect our clients and staff, and a Coronavirus Task Force of Leadership Staff meet daily to discuss the need for any changes to programming, staffing and clinical care of our clients.
-The campus has been secured and limiting access at this time.
+Hillside is taking immediate actions to protect our clients and staff.
+Using the guidelines from the Center for Disease Control and the Georgia Department of Public Health, the Coronavirus Task Force, comprised of Hillside’s leadership staff, meets several times per week to discuss and implement changes to programming, staffing and clinical care of our clients.
+Our campus access has been limited to only essential employees to reduce the risk of exposure at this time.
 We appreciate our families, visitors, referral sources and staff complying with the updated, and ever-adapting, policies and regulations as we protect our campus.
-Some staff not directly working with our clients will be working remotely.
-Doctors, Nurses, Teachers, Cottage Staff, Housekeeping, Maintenance and Dietary are on campus.
+Some staff not directly working with our clients will continue to work remotely while those providing direct clinical care and support are working on campus.

 Below are some changes and updates to our campus and programming.